saraiva22/Multi-Cloud-Guardian/code/backend/docs/backend-impl.md

 To implement and manage the database [PostgreSQL](https://www.postgresql.org/) was used.

-The [code/jvm/src/sql](../src/sql) folder contains all SQL scripts developed:
+The [multicloud-guardian/repository-jdbi/src/sql/](../multicloud-guardian/repository-jdbi/src/sql/) folder contains all SQL scripts developed:

-- [create-schema.sql](../src/sql/create-schema.sql) - creates the database schema;
+- [create-schema.sql](../multicloud-guardian/repository-jdbi/src/sql/create-schema.sql) - creates the database schema;
-- [insert-data.sql](../src/sql/insert-test-data.sql) - adds test data to the database;

 We highlight the following aspects of this model: